kdahlhaus/easy-erg/README.rst

 PREREQS
 .......
-#. version 1.24 of the Concept 2 Software Development Kit
+1. version 1.24 of the Concept 2 Software Development Kit
-#. cygwin with G++
+2. cygwin with g++
-#. dlltool installed
+3. dlltool installed
-#. pexports installed
+4. pexports installed

 Steps
 .....
-1. Extract the concept 2 API libraries to lib/SDK.
-The DLL's should be in lib/SDK/PC.
+1. Extract the concept 2 API libraries to lib/sdk.
+The DLL's should be in lib/sdk/PC.
 2. run "make"
 3. connect a Concept 2 ergometer via USB
 4. cd to build